Part of Your World: International versions

 When The Little Mermaid was released in 1989, a dubbing process was started which, in the space of two years, brought the movie to number 21 dubbings by 1991.
 In 1998, all existing dubbings underwent a big review process which caused 8 of them to be partially or fully redubbed and a second wave of 8 new versions to be released, for a total of 29 dubbings worldwide.
 In the following years, 11 more versions were added, raising the number of official versions to 40.

 Norwegian singer Sissel Kyrkjebø was chosen to dub Ariel in three Nordic languages: she voiced all Ariel's parts in Norwegian and Swedish, while she only sang for the Danish version and redubbed the songs in 1998.
 The Austrian German version of the movie is not a full dubbing: only some characters were dubbed, while the rest of the dubbing, including the adaptation of the lyrics, was taken from the German version released in 1998.

-Simona Patitucci, who dubbed Ariel as part of the versions released between 1989 and 1991, was awarded by Disney best European Ariel, while Svetlana Svetikova, who voiced Ariel in Russian only in 2006, was awarded best Ariel worldwide.
+Simona Patitucci, who dubbed Ariel in Italian as part of the versions released between 1989 and 1991, was awarded by Disney best European Ariel, while Svetlana Svetikova, who voiced Ariel in Russian only in 2006, was awarded best Ariel worldwide.
+Danielle Marsh of NewJeans dubbed Ariel in Korean as part of Disney's 2023 localization.